gboersma/jdot/readme.md

 Dependencies
 ============

-1. Assumes that dot executable is located in /usr/local/bin.
+- Assumes that dot executable is located in /usr/local/bin.

 If you need to change this, you will need to specify the command in the sample code.

-2. Assumes that browser is invoked with "open -a 'Google Chrome.app'".
+- Assumes that browser is invoked with "open -a 'Google Chrome.app'".

 If you need to change this, you will need to specify the browser command in the sample code.

 Usage
 =====

-1. mvn clean install
+- mvn clean install

 This will build the library.

-2. java -cp target/jdot-0.0.1-SNAPSHOT.jar org.leadinglight.jdot.samples.Abstract
+- java -cp target/jdot-0.0.1-SNAPSHOT.jar org.leadinglight.jdot.samples.Abstract

 Generate the graph for the abstract.gv sample (same as in Graphviz distro), and display it in the browser.
+Look in the org.leadinglight.jdot.samples package for a complete list of samples.

 License
 =======